Walmart is huge. With over 11,000 stores in 27 countries and over 2,000,000 employees, it claims to be the largest retail network in the world.

 Values of VR training

 Walmart’s VR-based training program is, probably, the largest of its kind.
-Thousands of headsets, hundreds of locations, millions of users – the scale is fantastic.
+Thousands of VR headsets, hundreds of locations, millions of users – the scale is fantastic.

 At the same time, the investments Walmart made in the purchase of the virtual reality equipment and the development of the VR training programs are equally amazing.